Accepting payments always comes with processes and fees, particularly when it comes to online or digital payments.

 2. The customer agrees to the transaction

-Once you’ve set up a payment page, you’re ready to initiate transactions.
+Once you’ve set up a payment page, you’re ready to initiate transactions and accept payments.
 Depending on your needs, this could mean selling products, rendering services, or collecting donations.

 The payment link would come into play once it’s time to collect the payment.
-Once the customer has agreed to the transaction, you can go ahead and share the URL.
+Once the customer has agreed to the transaction, you can go ahead, create a payment link, and share the URL.

 3. Sending the payment link

-Usually, your payment provider will automate the payment workflow for sending payment links via email or SMS.
+Usually, your payment provider will automate the payment workflow for sending payment links via email or SMS, even for recurring payments.
 You’ll also be able to copy/paste links manually so you can drop them into other platforms.

 4. Making the payment